lgondara/qa_gen/iclr_bp_v2.md

 ## Data Quality is Everything

 In academic datasets, labels are usually treated as ground truth.
-In healthcare, we learned that labels are often just opinions.
-When we analyzed our initial training data, we found that label noise was a massive bottleneck; models trained on a single annotator's data were essentially learning that specific person's biases rather than medical truth.
+In healthcare, we learned that labels are often opinions.
+When we analyzed our initial training data, we found that label noise was a massive bottleneck; models trained on a single annotator's data were essentially learning that specific person's biases rather than the medical truth.

-To fix this, we moved to a **consensus-based approach**.
-We paused modeling to spend weeks strictly defining a "Code Book"—a living document of annotation guidelines.
+To fix this, we recommend a *consensus-based approach*.
+Where we define a "Code Book": a living document of annotation guidelines.
 We ran pilot studies where multiple experts labeled the same reports, and where they disagreed, we held discussions to refine the definitions.
 If human experts cannot agree on the label for a specific report, a model has no chance of learning it correctly.

 We also had to contend with the reality that medical data is not static.
 Terminology evolves, and reporting formats change.
-A model trained on 2019 pathology reports will inevitably struggle with 2024 reports using new WHO classifications.
+A model trained on 2019 pathology reports will inevitably struggle with 2024 reports using new classifications from the governing bodies (WHO, NHS, etc.).

 ```mermaid
 graph LR